Vejprty: Administrative division

+Etymology

+The historical German name Weipert is derived from the German personal name Weippert.
+The Czech name Vejprty was created by transcription.

 Geography

 Vejprty is located about 26 km west of Chomutov and 30 km southeast of Karlovy Vary.
 It lies in the Ore Mountains.
 The highest point is below the top of the mountain Vlčí kopec, at 970 m above sea level.
-The territory stretches along the border with Germany, from which it is separated by the Polana stream.
+The territory stretches along the border with Germany, from which it is separated by the Polana Stream.
 It borders the German municipalities of Bärenstein and Oberwiesenthal.